hputnam/Meth_Compare/README.md

-# Comparison of DNA Methylation Methods for Reef Building Corals
+# Performance of Bisulfite Sequencing Methods in Invertebrates